top of page

 My Role

-🖍️ Created and maintained components for the Design system
+• 🖍️ Created and maintained reusable components within the design system

 Tools used: Figma, FigJam, Miro, Google Meets, Google Docs